HIGH IRI 2021 Cohort with HIGH IRI Director, Elvin Geng and HIGH IRI Co-Director, Ross Brownson.

 The field of dissemination & implementation (D&I) science is an emerging and growing field of inquiry — allied with health systems research, operations research and program science — that offers novel and distinctive perspectives on how to understand and overcome these gaps and advance human health.

-The HIV, Infectious Diseases, and Global Health Implementation Research Institute (HIGH-IRI) seeks to grow the scientific community engaged in D&I research addressing infectious diseases.
+The HIV, Infectious Diseases, and Global Health Implementation Research Institute (HIGH-IRI) seeks to grow the scientific community engaged in D&I research addressing infectious diseases and global health.
 Together, we can find novel solutions to some of the most pressing problems facing our global population.

 Want to learn more?